 - Enough said.

-Have I sold you yet?
-If not, let’s discuss the flavors.
+Next. let’s discuss the flavors.
 Most curry salads have a few basic components.
-Spice, obviously, some crunch, acid, and a creamy dressing.
+Spice, obviously, some crunch, a dash of acid, and creamy dressing.

 Which means, you can eat more of the salad in one sitting.
 And why wouldn’t you?
 It only gets better as it sits, gaining flavor and complexity.